Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Financial proof — bank statements, FDs, loan sanction letter

-Health insurance certificate for full duration of study
+Health insurance certificate for full study duration

-Police Clearance Certificate (PCC)
+Police Clearance Certificate (PCC) from India + any country lived 12+ months

-Visa fee payment receipt (approx. NZD 330)
+Visa fee payment (approx. NZD 375 from Oct 2024)

 What Our Students Say

-Guide to Heights made the entire process incredibly smooth.
-From choosing the right course in Auckland to getting my visa approved, the team was with me at every step.
-I'm now working as a software engineer in Wellington!
+Guide to Heights made the entire NZ application process incredibly smooth.
+From choosing Massey University for nursing to getting my visa approved in 5 weeks — the team was with me at every step.
+I'm now registered as a Nurse in Wellington!

 PM